kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

   - Add issue to a Sub-epic, or to a Master Epic, if it doesn't belong to any sub-epics
   - Add issue to a pipeline based on its priority
-    - if an issue is of high (immediate) priority, add it to `Ready to Go (P0)` pipeline
+    - If an issue is of high (immediate) priority, add it to `Ready to Go (P0)` pipeline
-    - if an issue is of medium priority, add it to the `Backlog (P1)` pipeline
+    - If an issue is of medium priority, add it to the `Backlog (P1)` pipeline
-    - if an issue is of low priority, add it to the `Icebox (P2)` pipeline
+    - If an issue is of low priority, add it to the `Icebox (P2)` pipeline
-    - if you are not sure about the priority of an issue, leave it in New Issues pipeline
+    - If you are not sure about the priority of an issue, leave it in New Issues pipeline
       - Paul & GP are to sort out the New Issues pipeline by priorities
 - When working on an issue
   - Make sure the issue is assigned to you and / or other people who are working